noelleli/documentation/S3/Set up AWS CLI to work with S3.md

 ### 4. get user credential and key from aws aim console in order to use AWS CLI
 - go [here](https://console.aws.amazon.com/iam/)
 - create key pair for yourself if there isn't one already;
-- double check if your profile is in developer group (our developer group has full access to everything!?!?)
+- check if your profile is in developer group (everybody is in developer group, which happens to have full access to everything!?!?)

 ### 5. add your creditials to aws cli configuration file
 ```cmd